Wells Fargo Maintains Owens-Illinois (OI) Overweight Recommendation

 What are Other Shareholders Doing?

-ADLVX - ADLER VALUE FUND Institutional Class holds 10K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 9K shares, representing an increase of 11.54%.
-The firm increased its portfolio allocation in OI by 31.73% over the last quarter.
+SEASONS SERIES TRUST - SA Multi-Managed Growth Portfolio Class 1 holds 0K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing a decrease of 19.32%.
+The firm increased its portfolio allocation in OI by 9.51% over the last quarter.

-Princeton Global Asset Management holds 0K shares representing 0.00% ownership of the company.
-No change in the last quarter.
+Macquarie Group holds 60K shares representing 0.04% ownership of the company.
+In it's prior filing, the firm reported owning 64K shares, representing a decrease of 7.34%.
+The firm decreased its portfolio allocation in OI by 59.55% over the last quarter.

-QSMLX - AQR Small Cap Multi-Style Fund Class I holds 7K shares representing 0.00% ownership of the company.
-No change in the last quarter.
+TILT - FlexShares Morningstar US Market Factor Tilt Index Fund holds 31K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 31K shares, representing a decrease of 1.09%.
+The firm increased its portfolio allocation in OI by 11.12% over the last quarter.

-DFAT - Dimensional U.S. Targeted Value ETF holds 275K shares representing 0.18% ownership of the company.
-In it's prior filing, the firm reported owning 190K shares, representing an increase of 30.71%.
-The firm increased its portfolio allocation in OI by 49.49% over the last quarter.
+Manufacturers Life Insurance Company, The holds 61K shares representing 0.04% ownership of the company.
+In it's prior filing, the firm reported owning 62K shares, representing a decrease of 0.06%.
+The firm decreased its portfolio allocation in OI by 99.88% over the last quarter.

-LMBAX - QS U.S. Small Capitalization Equity Fund holds 18K shares representing 0.01% ownership of the company.

 What is the Fund Sentiment?